 The health of any colored Pug is less than the average pup.
-Pugs are known to suffer with Hip Dysplasia, Luxating Patella, Pug Dog Encephalitis and various eye issues, and their parents will be required to undergo testing and evaluations for all four of these common health issues.
-The Pug Dog Club of America offers an extensive guide of all Pug health issues, so if you are thinking about getting a Pug, be that a normal Pug or an Albino Pug, then do your research and make yourself aware of the symptoms.
+Pugs are known to suffer from Hip Dysplasia, Luxating Patella, Pug Dog Encephalitis, and various eye issues, and their parents will be required to undergo testing and evaluations for all four of these common health issues.
+The Pug Dog Club of America offers an extensive guide to all Pug health issues, so if you are thinking about getting a Pug, be that a normal Pug or an Albino Pug, then do your research and make yourself aware of the symptoms.

 In addition to the general Pug health issues, the Albino Pug will suffer from the following:

-Skin Cancer – Melanin also affects their skin tissue, and as such they are vulnerable to skin cancer more so than a normal dog because it removes the natural sun block from the skin.
-As with pale humans, they are more likely to get sunburnt, and will require higher levels of protection.
-An Albino Pug will require complete protection, and it is advised to invest in bodysuits so that his skin is not penetrated at all, as the slightest exposure to UV rays will irritate and harm his skin immediately.
-For areas which you cannot offer complete protection, such as his face, a strong doggy-appropriate sun cream will also be needed.
+Skin Cancer – Melanin also affects their skin tissue, and as such, they are vulnerable to skin cancer more so than a normal dog because it removes the natural sunblock from the skin.
+As with pale humans, they are more likely to get sunburnt and will require higher levels of protection.
+An Albino Pug will require complete protection, and it is advised to invest in a bodysuit so that his skin is not penetrated at all, as the slightest exposure to UV rays will irritate and harm his skin immediately.
+For areas in which you cannot offer complete protection, such as his face, strong doggy-appropriate sun cream will also be needed.

 The Albino Pug will eat the same amount of food compared to a normal Pug, which is 1 cup of food a day.
-As the Pug suffers with various skin allergies and dermatitis it is important to ask the Veterinarian what particular food will suit your Pup, as they may require specialist kibble.
+As the Pug suffers from various skin allergies and dermatitis, it is important to ask the Veterinarian what particular food will suit your Pup, as they may require specialist kibble.

-Purposely breeding Albino Pugs together means that the Pug gene pool is increasing in the amount of Albino gene carriers.
-Breeding of any color other than black or fawn colors, is not an acceptable practice for a reputable breeder.
-Rogue breeders will also claim that their light-colored Pugs are rare Albino or Pink Pugs, and as such will trick buyers into paying extortionate prices.
+Breeding of any color other than black or fawn colors is not an acceptable practice for a reputable breeder.
+Rogue breeders will also claim that their light-colored Pugs are rare Albino or Pink Pugs and as such, will trick buyers into paying extortionate prices.
 So, be sure to do your research into the breeder and the pup that you are about to buy.

-Many kennel clubs and trusts across the world also comment that the rising trend of the Albino Pug is linked to puppy smuggling, to keep up with the rising demand of the latest ‘puppy fad’.
-If you are sure that you want one of these pups then be sure to see the parent’s and their living conditions, and do not buy from a puppy mill, because the chances are the pup will be riddled with health issues.
+Many kennel clubs and trusts across the world also comment that the rising trend of the Albino Pug is linked to puppy smuggling, to keep up with the rising demand for the latest ‘puppy fad’.
+If you are sure that you want one of these pups, then be sure to see the parents and their living conditions, and do not buy from a puppy mill because the chances are the pup will be riddled with health issues.

-Albino Pug’s are extremely rare, and as this frowned upon breeding practice is the current toy dog craze, there aren’t many famous Albino Pug’s.
-However, an Albino pup who has recently been snapped by the Paparazzi is the new puppy of the United Kingdom’s celebrity, Kerry Katona, and it is rumored that she spent nearly £15,00 on her!
+Albino Pug’s are extremely rare, and as this frowned-upon breeding practice is the current toy dog craze, there aren’t many famous Albino Pug.
+However, an Albino pup who has recently been snapped by the Paparazzi is the new puppy of the United Kingdom’s celebrity, Kerry Katona, and it is rumored that she spent nearly £15,00 on her.

 Frequently Asked Questions

-No. It is a common myth that Albino animals are born deaf, or very likely to be born deaf.
+No. It is a common myth that Albino animals are born deaf or very likely to be born deaf.
 However, it is now agreed amongst scientists that Albinism has no correlation to deafness.
 So, this is one less health issue to worry about in regard to the Albino Pug.

-The most popular is the fawn at 62%, the black is 22%, the apricot is 8% and the silver is 8%.
+The most popular is the fawn at 62%, the black is 22%, the apricot is 8%, and the silver is 8%.
 The Pink Pug is so rare it does not account for 1%.

 Pugs are undeniably cute, and Albino Pugs are no different.
 However, there is a lot of controversy surrounding them.
-Because of their health problems, and the practice of breeding them precisely for their Albino looks, it is seen as unfair and somewhat cruel.
-Additionally, purposefully breeding these designer dogs is affecting the entire gene pool of the Pug race, and it is argued by professionals and fanciers alike that this is not acceptable.
+Because of their health problems, the practice of breeding them precisely for their Albino looks is seen as unfair and somewhat cruel.
+Additionally, purposefully breeding these designer dogs is affecting the entire gene pool of the Pug race, and it is argued by professionals and fanciers alike that this is unacceptable.